rkyleg/scope/README.md

 About
 ==
-I didn't really want to create a new IDE, but I wanted total customization while keeping it lightweight.  afide is inspired by SPE, Geany, Notepad++ and Spyder.  afide is written in Python with PyQt and HTML5 for the UI.
+I didn't really want to create a new IDE, but I wanted total customization while keeping it lightweight.  afide is inspired by SPE, Geany, Notepad++ and Spyder.  afide is written in Python with PyQt (and sometiems HTML5) for the UI.
 HTML5 is utilized with Qt's built in WebKit (WebView).

 The goals of afide:
 - Cross Platform (Linux, Windows, and maybe Mac)
 - Handle Multiple languages (Python, Javascript, HTML,...)
 - Easily create plugins with Python and PyQt
-- Lightweight
+- Mostly Lightweight
 - Be able to utilize existing code editors (Scintilla, CKEditor, Ace, Scintilla)
 - Customizable and easily extensible